-When Bill arrived home from work, he spotted this chocolate cake on the kitchen counter.
+The first time I baked this chocolate zucchini cake, Bill spotted it on the kitchen counter after arriving home from work.
 He was most pleased to learn it was designated for home.

-I saw him examining his slice after dinner, then taking his fork to pull out any visible “green stuff” with his fork.
+I saw him examining his slice after dinner, then taking his fork to pull out any visible “green stuff.”
 Foiled again!
 But he did admit he liked the cake before I revealed the secret ingredient.
-But he suggested that I leave out the zucchini next time!
+He suggested that I leave out the zucchini next time!
 Sheesh.